Office of Research and Sponsored Programs

 To Request an Account

-- Investigator - applying for NIH funding (includes trainees and post-docs who are applying for fellowships)
+- PI - Program Director/Principal Investigator who directs a research project or program supported by NIH (includes trainees and post-docs who are applying for fellowships)

-- Trainee - receiving support from teh SCTR TL1 program (predoctoral trainee).
+- TRAINEE - Manages electronic appointments of their awarded training grants or receiving support from the SCTR TL1 program (predoctoral trainee).
 If you have an appointment on an NIH training grant, you should already have an eCommons account